 What Representatives Do You Need To Run A PTY LTD Company?

-A private limited (Pty Ltd) company is required to have a minimum number of office holders to operate and manage the business.
-The main people that make up a company are the shareholder(s), director(s) and the public officer.
-Each of these roles possess different responsibilities to ensure the company is compliant and operating to its full potential.
+A Proprietary Limited (Pty Ltd) Company is required to have a minimum number of office holders to operate and manage the business.
+The representatives that create a company are the shareholder(s), director(s) and the public officer.
+Each of these roles possess different responsibilities to ensure the Company is compliant and operating to its full potential.

 Shareholders are the owners of a Company.
 They can be a person, corporate body or a body politic.
 A Pty Ltd Company must have at least one shareholder but no more than fifty.
 Ownership of the Company is split by the amount of shares that you receive.